Best Fertilizers for Peppers: Boost Your Pepper Harvest

 • This fertilizer is formulated with micronutrients to help plants grow strong and produce more fruits and vegetables than unfed plants.

-• It contains natural ingredients to feed microbes in the soil.
+• It contains natural ingredients that feed soil microbes.

 • The calcium in this fertilizer helps form stronger cell walls, producing better fruits and vegetables.